MrSharma050522/Dazn-Backend-Assignment/README.md

 This is a backend API for managing a movie lobby for OTT applications.
 The API allows users to list movies, search by title or genre, and add, update, or delete movies from the lobby.
 It is built using Node.js, TypeScript, MongoDB, and Express.

 Table of Contents
 1.Prerequisites
 2.Setup Instructions
 3.API Documentation
 4.Test Cases
 5.Code Quality and Linting

 1.Prerequisites
 Before starting, ensure you have the following software installed:
 Node.js: Download and install Node.js
 MongoDB: Install MongoDB or use MongoDB Atlas (cloud database) VS Code or any text editor of your choice

-Setup Instructions
-    1. Clone the Repository
+Setup Instructions 1.
+Clone the Repository
 If you don’t already have the project, clone it using git:

-    Copy code
     git clone https://github.com/MrSharma050522/Dazn-Backend-Assignment
     cd Dazn-Backend-Assignment

     2. Install Dependencies
     Navigate to the project folder and install the required dependencies by running:

-    Copy code
     npm install
     This will install the required packages, including Express, Mongoose, and other dependencies.